 As I am sure you know, cookbooks have a habit of peddling various spices in their intros, and I fall for it every time.
 They promise things like, “You’ll LOVE this spice!
 You’ll use it on everything!
 It’ll elevate the flavor of whatever you’re cooking into a new realm!”
 To date, the biggest spice offense came from a cookbook by a celebrity who shall remain nameless that instructed me to buy a jar of Chinese five-spice powder.

 I couldn’t find it at my regular market, so I had to go to a specialty store.
 At the time, I had no problem going on a spice hunt because the cookbook promised the Chinese five-spice powder would absolutely change my cooking life.
 In reality, I have yet to find a recipe that uses it IN THE COOKBOOK ITSELF.
-If you’re cooking a lot of Chinese recipes, I’m sure the spice is very useful (and I am jealous, because I have yet to master the art of Chinese cooking).
+If you’re (1) I’m sure the spice is very useful (and I am jealous, because I have yet to master the art of Chinese cooking).
 But to my Italian-raised palate, the flavor combinations in the five-spice powder — cinnamon, star anise, fennel, ginger, cloves, white pepper, and licorice root — are totally baffling.
 I mean, what the hell am I supposed to do with that?
 That said, I guess that same question extends to many spices in my pantry, including juniper berry, cream of tartar, Herbamare, dried parsley, and dried chives.
 I also never think to myself that any given dish is screaming for bay leaf, yet I have three containers of them.
 I don’t know why.